Therapy Dog Training

 -

-If possible, study the guidelines to membership for each of the 2 groups tested locally.
+Follow the guidelines to membership for each of the 2 groups tested locally.

 *Requirements for junior handlers vary for the national certification groups.
 Alliance of Therapy Dogs requires jr. handlers to be 12-17, have parent/guardian supervision and be accompanied by a certified Alliance of Therapy Dogs handler with or without a dog.
 Jr Handlers may accompany a T/O on a visit prior to beginning the evaluation.
 Love on a Leash requires teams be 16-18 & accompanied by a parent or guardian who is a certified member in good standing.